-Chris and Jacqueline Laurita Take Their Mansion Off the Market (Updated 3/10/15)
+Chris and Jacqueline Laurita’s Mansion in Foreclosure and Removed from the Market (Updated 3/10/15)

 Jacqueline Laurita’s home in Franklin Lakes, NJ was put on the market on January 5, 2014 for $2,850,000.
 Before Chris married Jacqueline in 2002, he purchased the home on November 30, 2001 for $1,720,000 – the home is still in his name only.
 The home was last assessed in 2013 for $2,199,200 with yearly taxes of $34,242.

 The Laurita’s business bankruptcy case (Signature Apparel) has yet to go to trial.

 1. In 2005, Chris and his brother Joseph formed a clothing company called Signature Apparel.
 In September 2009, the company’s creditors pushed the company into bankruptcy protection.
 The company’s creditors accused the Laurita brothers of diverting funds from the company for personal expenses and transferring company funds to family members and other family businesses, draining the company so dry that it was an empty shell and creditors couldn’t be paid.
 A lawsuit filed against the Lauritas by the company’s creditors is still pending.
 In the complaint, the trustee appointed to handle the interests of Signature Apparel’s creditors claims that they are entitled to pierce the corporate veil of the other Laurita companies, and to reach the personal assets of Chris and Joseph, to satisfy any judgment obtained in the litigation because: